imyanice/Yan-Bot/README.md

-# Yan--Bot
+# Yan-Bot
-# His creator is very intelligent
+# IT IS CURRENTLY IN DEVELOPEMENT DON'T SEND ME MSGs BECAUSE IT DOESN'T WORK.
+THERE IS SOME BUGS AND MISTAKES.
-# And that's true
+# THANKS !